How to Apply

 What is the match waiver and how can I apply for it?

-If your organization does not have the resources to meet the match requirement, you can still apply for a Working Lands grant.
+If your organization or business does not have the resources to meet the match requirement, you can still apply for a Working Lands grant.
 You would complete the budget table in the application with whatever match you plan to contribute (no match will still be considered).
 You then select on the application that you need a match waiver and provide narrative to explain why the match waiver is needed.
 WLEB considers all match waivers on a case by case basis as part of each application.
 If your organization is providing only in-kind match rather than a cash or cash & in-kind match, that is considered a match waiver.

 I am a previous WLEI grant recipient.
 Can I apply again this year?